Minituff/nautical-backup/docs/advanced/advanced.md

 !!! tip "Remember the folder naming convention"
     1. The `container-name` must match the `source` and `destination` folder names.
-    1. You can ovveride this using [Aruguments](./arguments.md#override-destination-directory).
+    2. You can override this using [Aruguments](../arguments.md#override-destination-directory).

 ### Sandard and Alternative
 ```yaml